refuel-ai/autolabel/docs/guide/accuracy/prompting-better.md

 Further improvements:

 After subsequently experimenting with a few different variations to this prompt, we do not see significant improvements in performance for this task.
 As a result, after sufficient iteration of the prompt, it is better to look for performance gains through other modifications to the task configuration.
-For example, comparing different LLM's can often lead to significant improvements.
+For example, comparing different LLMs can often lead to significant improvements.
 With the same final prompt above, the text-davinci-003 model achieved 88% accuracy, a 14% increase compared to gpt-turbo-3.5.